Writers’ Conference Participant Handbook

 Workshops

-On July 17 you will receive access to a folder of the manuscripts for your workshop.
-The packet will contain the manuscript of each person taking part in your group.
-The folder will also contain a coversheet that lists the meeting dates, times, and locations.
+On July 16 we’ll be able to provide access to the Google Folder of manuscripts for your workshop.
+The folder will also include a cover sheet that lists the names of the participants in your group as well as the day, time, and location for each meeting.
+Each workshop group will have up to ten participants with manuscripts.
+The sheet will also list the name of the fellow(s) who will be taking part in your workshop group.
 It will be important for you to print the full set of materials for your workshop at home so that you can bring the hardcopies along with you to the conference.
 Unfortunately, conference copying facilities are not able to handle printing individual folders.

-Also on July 17 you will receive an assignment to prepare for the first workshop meeting.
+Also on July 16 you will receive an assignment to prepare for the first workshop meeting.
+The assignment will be included in the Google Workshop Folder.
 Though the first assignment varies depending on the faculty member, it usually involves reading a selection from the packet of workshop materials.
 Some faculty will include reading from an additional source, in which case, the additional pieces will also be included in the manuscript and first assignment folder.

 Craft Classes

 During the conference there are five afternoons when a selection of craft classes will be offered by faculty, fellows, and guests.
-This year the classes will take place at 2:30 p.m. on August 17, 18, 20, 21, and 22.
-Each class is limited to 25 participants, so we ask Bread Loafers to sign up in advance on the mountain.
-A list of the craft class descriptions will be included in the registration packet that you receive upon arrival.
+This year the classes will take place at 2:15 p.m. on August 17, 18, 20, 21, and 22.
+Each class is limited to 25 participants, so we ask Bread Loafers to sign up in advance during the conference.
+A list of the craft class descriptions will be included in the registration packet that you receive upon arrival, and the sign-up links will be shared via email while we’re all on the mountain.
+We’ll share more details in the time leading up to the conference.

 Blue Parlor Readings

 During the conference, you are invited to take part in the Blue Parlor readings.
-These informal readings, hosted by a Bread Loaf staff member, will take place in the Barn Tent.
-These readings are an opportunity to share some of your work and to meet Bread Loafers from other workshops.
-Spots are limited, so those interested in reading will be asked to sign up in advance on the mountain.
-Participants should plan on reading for up to three minutes.
-You’ll find more information about the readings and how to sign up in the materials you receive on registration day.
+These informal readings, hosted by Bread Loaf staff members, will take place in the Barn Tent.
+The readings are an opportunity to share some of your work and to meet Bread Loafers from other workshops.
+Spots are limited, so those interested in reading will be asked to sign up in advance during the conference.
+The sign-up links will be shared via email while we’re all on the mountain.
+We’ll share more information in the time leading up to the conference, including details about the readings and how to sign up.

 Agent/Editor Meetings